mzwanzig/Steps-for-tree-height-model-development-and-calibration-with-R/README.md

 Furthermore, an example for the re-calibration of tree height models with the data measured in a new stand is given in "Examplary_calibration_for_Araucaria_araucana.pdf".

- All R-code was developed by Xinying Zhou.
+ All R-code was developed by Xinying Zhou, supervised by Martin Zwanzig.

 Feel free to reuse and modify the code for your own analyses.
 A citeable DOI for the release of the repository is provided by Zenodo.